xHeliotrope/redcap-wdc/README.md

 ### (in simulated connector)

-  * enter API Token(recieved from REDCap admin for you project)
+  * enter API Token(recieved from REDCap admin for your project)
   * enter REDCap API URL